GRAD > SOCIOL

 Description:

-This course has been designed to introduce students to sociological theories about interaction and to motivate students to explore how the theories about which they learn can make change in the `real world'.
-During the seminar, the class will cover a mixture of contemporary and classical research literature in the attempt to make sense of interactions in everyday social life and to use the ideas and concepts from the literature to address social problems.
+This course introduces students to sociological theories about interaction and motivates students to explore how the theories of social psychology can make change in the ’real world.’
+The seminar will cover a mixture of contemporary and classical research literature to make sense of interactions in everyday social life and to use the ideas and concepts from the literature to address social problems.
 More Info

 Description: